 “There are these different layers of capability in terms of taking the risk of going to NFV off the table,” said Parker-Johnson.
 “You’re really dealing with companies that are attacking that problem from a total solution point of view or pre-certifying.
 Those are two approaches for de-risking.”

-Here are some of companies that have jumped in, to either act as NFV systems integrators, or to offer some kind of one-stop-shop for NFV in an effort to take some of the risk away from service providers:
+Here are some of the companies that have jumped in, to either act as NFV systems integrators, or to offer some kind of one-stop-shop for NFV in an effort to take some of the risks away from service providers:

 HPE has a history as a systems integrator, so it was natural for this vendor to create its OpenNFV Partner Program in February 2014.
 And it also began producing an NFV reference architecture that spans servers, storage, and networking and includes MANO.
 In addition, HPE created its OpenNFV Solution Portal with a catalog of VNFs from OpenNFV partners.
 Recently, Samsung joined the partner program as a network equipment provider.
 Partners in the OpenNFV program have their products tested and validated on HPE’s ETSI-compliant OpenNFV infrastructure.
 One vendor in HPE’s partner program, Affirmed Networks, also created a joint mobile offering comprised of Affirmed’s mobile packet core along with HPE’s NFVI portfolio.